 If you develop symptoms after the closure of the Pod on Friday, or any time on Saturday or Sunday, or cannot access either of these two locations, you can arrange a test at an alternative location using the NHS website.

 For enquiries about what to do if you or a member of your household has symptoms of Covid-19, please visit the Stay Safe Cambridge Uni website or contact the University’s dedicated Covid-19 helpdesk by phone 01223 339514 or email email@example.com.

-- High temperature: this means a feeling of feverishness, or a measured temperature higher than 37.8C.
+- High temperature – a feeling of feverishness, or a measured temperature above 37.8° C

-- Loss or change in your sense of taste or smell, particularly in the absence of nasal congestion.
+- A loss or change in your sense of taste or smell, particularly in the absence of nasal congestion

 Should you develop any of these symptoms, please self-isolate immediately, and notify the College using our Symptom Reporting Form.
 We would like students, Fellows and staff to let us know if you develop symptoms.